The Fool in a Career Reading

 The Fool Reversed Career

 Reversed in a career question, run the escape test first: are you moving toward something, or just away from here?
-A leap you can only describe as "not this job" is escape wearing adventure's clothes, and it usually relocates the problem instead of solving it.
-The other reversed pattern is the opposite: you've researched the move to death — the spreadsheet, the courses, the saved job posts — and taken no actual step.
-Months of planning with zero motion is fear doing an impression of prudence.
+A leap you can only describe as "not this job" is escape wearing adventure's clothes.
+It usually moves the problem to a new address instead of solving it.
+The other reversed pattern is the opposite.
+You've researched the move to death (the spreadsheet, the courses, the saved job posts) and taken no actual step.
+Months of planning with zero motion is fear doing an impression of caution.

-There's a third reading beginners miss entirely: naivety being used.
-Reversed, the Fool can flag the "opportunity" priced in exposure, the equity promise that stays vague, the role that keeps growing while the pay doesn't.
-New-and-trusting is exactly the state that kind of offer targets.
+There's a third reading beginners miss entirely: someone using your trust.
+Reversed, the Fool can flag the "opportunity" that pays in exposure, the vague promise of a stake later, the role that keeps growing while the pay doesn't.
+New and trusting is exactly what that kind of offer targets.
 None of these mean stay put forever.
-Reversed asks you to fix how you're leaping — name the destination, take one real step, or read the fine print — and then the upright meaning becomes available again.
+Reversed asks you to fix how you're leaping.
+Name the destination, take one real step, or read the fine print.
+Then the upright meaning opens up again.
 A five-card decision spread helps separate the three.

 Ana hates her job and wants to quit, though all she can say about what's next is "anything but this."
 She draws The Fool reversed.

-Months of planning with zero motion is fear doing an impression of prudence.
+Months of planning with zero motion is fear doing an impression of caution.

 How to Read It More Precisely